 Letters of recommendation must emphasize professional accomplishments and desirable qualities and should explain why the applicant would be a good candidate for the program.

-Some top MBA programs require students to perform an interview with alumni of the program.
+Some top MBA programs require students to perform an interview with an alumni of the program.
 Potential applicants should check the business school’s website or call the admissions department to determine if they require an interview.

 Frequently asked questions about MBA applications